The only thing that could make vegan fried green tomatoes more inviting are these three words – potato chip crusted.

 If you’re not in the mood for potato chips, the panko breading is lighter in feeling and lower in calories.
 If you go with this method, I recommend giving a spritz of oil before air frying to help with browning.

 This version lets the spices come to the forefront.
 So you really taste all of that oregano, basil, and granulated onion.

-In this post, there are pictures of both the potato chip crusted fried green tomatoes and the fried green tomatoes breaded with panko.
+In this post, there are pictures of both the potato chip crusted and the panko crusted tomatoes.

 You can tell the difference between the two, because the potato chip version has thicker crumbs and a yellow-ish tone.
 The panko version is on the whiter side with a thinner crumb.

 Get everything ready before you start

 For best results, get everything ready before you start.
 You’ll want to make a work station with cornstarch, vegan mayo, and your crumb mixture.

 In a way, fried green tomatoes are kind of like fried zucchini.
 There’s not loads of flavor going on with green tomatoes or zucchini.

 So it’s all about the breading.
 Slice the tomatoes thin for best crunch factor & breading-to-tomato ratio.

 As I mentioned above, for the optimum frying experience, it helps if things are dry.
 Green tomatoes vary in their amount of moisture.
 Some are pretty dry inside while others are on their way to becoming a ripe red tomato.